-Ashwani Rajput, MD, specializes in the surgical treatment of colorectal, pancreas and liver cancers.
+Ashwani Rajput, MD, specializes in the surgical treatment of melanoma as well as colorectal, pancreas and liver cancers.
 Dr. Rajput is a member of the Kimmel Cancer Center's comprehensive Melanoma Program.

 Dr. Rajput’s research is focused on key signal transduction regulators of cancer metastases.
 He is the author of numerous scientific journal articles.